What is Financial Modelling – Meaning, Types, Process & Techniques

 DIY, Do it Yourself

-The best but lengthy way to learn Financial Modelling is to learn it yourself as nothing is better than self-learning.
+The best but lengthy way to learn Financial Modelling and valuations is to learn it yourself as nothing is better than self-learning.
 If you’re extremely good with numbers and have analytical mindset then it is suggested that you should learn preparing models on your own by giving enough time for studying various concepts.

 Join an Investment Banking (IB) firm at an entry level